yoyoberenguer/Water-Ripple-Effect/README.md

 method 4: Is the fastest so far with 1.3 ms/iter.

-A multiprocessing method will be implemented soon for rendering the ripple effect on full screen with hopefully a 60 fps.
+# A multiprocessing method will be implemented soon for rendering the ripple effect on full screen with hopefully 60 fps with surface
+# distorsion.

 ![alt text](https://github.com/yoyoberenguer/WaterRippleEffect/blob/master/RippleEffect.gif)
 ![alt text](https://github.com/yoyoberenguer/WaterRippleEffect/blob/master/RippleEffect1.gif)